nmors/mail-service/ARCHITECTURE.md

 ### SendMailController

 The controller will be responsible for queueing up mail to be sent:
- - Validate the message
+ - Validate and queue the message
- - listens for pending messages in firebase
+ - sends response back to user with the ID of the message
- - listens for pending attempts in firebase and schedules them.
+ - listens for pending emails and attempts in firebase and schedules delivery.
  - update the status of an attempt to success or failed
  - retry using another service if necessary

- - sends response back to
+The SendMailController is designed in a way where new services can be added easily in the future.

 ### MailStatusController

 This controller is responsible for message delivery status interaction:
-  - allows user to check the status of the message
+  - TODO: allows user to check the status of the message
+  - TODO: checks the mailservices if has been successful on their side
-  - TODO
+  - TODO: ...

-The SendMailController is designed in a way where new services can be added easily in the future.

 ### Firebase
- - receives new emails
- - receives new attempts when previous fails
+ - stores emails and tracks attempts
  - sends callback to SendMailController when new emails are added
  - sends callback to SendMailController when new attempts are scheduled

 #### Data Model
  - An email can have many attempts